Shilldon/SENSite/README - Testing.md

 #### Links
 All buttons and links tested to ensure correct targets.
 NB links to facebook, Youtube, and Twitter included but not implemented.<br>
-Links to downloadable content (backgrounds and music) included but not implemented.

 #### Chart results
 Initial tests were undertaken against small subsets of the main csv database to ensure postcodes were correctly filtered and correct number of results were generated